OlekSt/MilestoneProjectOne/README.md

 3. [Am I Responsive](http://ami.responsivedesign.is/) web site for checking responsiveness on various screen sizes.
 4. [W3schools.com](https://www.w3schools.com/) for code used on e-mail form; constantly referred to this web site for examples, explanations, etc.
 5. [Font Awesome](https://fontawesome.com/) for menu and social media icons.
-6. [Stack Overflow](https://stackoverflow.com/) Used as a resource for finding answers to all types of coding problems.
+6. [Stack Overflow](https://stackoverflow.com/) used as a resource for finding answers to all types of coding problems.
 7. [Autoprefixer](https://autoprefixer.github.io/) to make sure your css has all the prefixes it needs to work on all modern browsers.
 8. Fragements of texts from the websites:
     * [The Frydlant castle](https://www.zamek-frydlant.cz/en)